Diagnose and resolve issues that might arise when configuring WebDAV.

 - If you are not using SSL, check your connection configuration for

-Windows and Microsoft Office.Note: For details on setting the Basic Authentication Level key in the Registry Editor, see Mapping a network drive to Alfresco Content Services.
+Windows and Microsoft Office.Note: Refer to Microsoft for details on setting the Basic Authentication Level key in the Registry Editor.

 - If you can connect to the server but cannot authenticate your login details, check if you can use the same user name and password to log in to Alfresco Share.

 Moving a file or folder using WebDAV on an Ubuntu client causes loss of metadata and creates a new node reference

 There is a known issue where Ubuntu creates a new nodeRef when you move a file or a folder in WebDAV, because it uses PUT and DELETE methods instead of a MOVE method.
 As a result, the nodeRef for the file or folder changes and any associated metadata is lost.
 This issue applies to all versions of Ubuntu, but does not occur when using a Windows client.